brikchik/Other_small_programs/README.md

 Detects square markers.
 Marker has to have dark borders and bright center.

-Output example is given in result.png file.
+Output example is given in result.png file and result.txt (marker center coordinates).
 Sample markers are in MARKERS.png